SkimaniKings/Password-Locker/Desktop/Password-Locker/Readme.md

 ---

+4. Display list of Application

+- Input the short code `da` to display saved accounts.
+- Input: `da`
+- Output: `list of accounts saved`

+---

 - If one enters a short code that is not offered by in the short codes option the application prints out an error message ang allows you to have the option of choosing another option.

 ## Technologies Used